 Seneca Rocks in Pendleton County, West Virginia — The American South (Appalachia)

 Location.
-38° 50.17′ N, 79° 22.45′ W. Marker is in Seneca Rocks, West Virginia, in Pendleton County.
-Marker is on West Virginia Route 28 just north of U.S. 33, on the right.
-Touch for map.
-It is at the entrance to the Seneca Rocks Trailhead parking and picnic area.
+38° 50.167′ N, 79° 22.415′ W. Marker is in Seneca Rocks, West Virginia, in Pendleton County.
+Marker is on West Touch for map.
 Marker is in this post office area: Seneca Rocks WV 26884, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-An 1800’s Garden! (within shouting distance of this marker); A Melting Pot House (within shouting distance of this marker); Sites Homestead (about 300 feet away, measured in a direct line); 10th Mountain Division (approx. 0.2 miles away); More Than One Way Up (approx. 0.2 miles away); Seneca Rocks (approx. 0.2 miles away); Camp Luther (approx. 1˝ miles away); Eagle Rocks (approx. 4˝ miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+A Melting Pot House (a few steps from this marker); Sites Homestead (within shouting distance of this marker); 10th Mountain Division (approx. 0.2 miles away); More Than One Way Up (approx. 0.2 miles away); Camp Luther (approx. 1˝ miles away); Eagle Rocks (approx. 4.4 miles away); St. George’s Church (approx. 5.3 miles away); Champe Rocks (approx. 5.3 miles away).
 Touch for a list and map of all markers in Seneca Rocks.